A full comparison of Avada vs Divi - so you decide which theme works best for you.

 Once you click on “Use Divi Builder” button available in your post editor, and the Builder will come up.
 At this point, you can start editing by dragging and dropping content modules, columns, rows, and sections around as necessary for your site.

-The theme also gives you the option to start from scratch by creating your own layout.
+The theme also gives you the option to start from scratch by creating your layout.

 That means you’re choosing the hard way to build a site.
 However, it also gives you an extensive list of pre-made layouts, which you can adjust to meet the needs of your website.
 Before you start creating your own, we suggest checking out the layouts that are already available.

-There are over 20 layouts for you to choose from, so you can create your own appealing page even if you don’t have advanced coding skills.
+There are multiple layouts for you to choose from from at the moment and more are added over time, so you can create your own appealing page even if you don’t have advanced coding skills.

 The layouts cover everything, from blog post templates and coming soon pages to multiple landing pages and homepage designs.
 You can start using several templates right after installing Divi, so this saves you a lot of time.